jordanmchiu/land-info-dev-diary/README.md

 We added a field to Drawings called `GcdocNumber`, to match the same field in SurveyFiles.
 Now, when we rendered the Drawings table, we would check to see whether a Drawing had a GCDocs Number.
 If it did, then we would add a hyperlink on the drawing's file name to link to that given GCDocs node.
 If not, we would link the file name to a predefined path on R: drive.

+# In the end...

+By the end of my term, we had a completed project that was ready to be launched for the client.
+There was still some testing to be done by the client and by us developers, but the main project had been set up and deployed.
+We had used up about 80% of our allotted budget, meaning that we had plenty of time left for user testing, support, and additional refinements.

+All in all, the project was a success!

 # Important things that may not all make sense (to this developer)

 * MarineFiles do not need to be edited or created, just viewed as a table.
 They are an antiquated file type that are no longer really used by the client.